 Vegas was established as a city on May 15th 1905 and the name Las Vegas translates to ‘The Meadows‘ in Spanish, named by the Mexicans travelling through the area which was once wet and marshy before it dried and became desert terrain.

-Often referred to as Sin City, Las Vegas brought all of the illegal entities together into the desert during the erection of the Hoover Dam and the prohibition era.
+Often referred to as Sin City, Las Vegas brought all of the illegal entities together into the desert during the erection of the Hoover Dam and the prohibition era where fancy cigars were a great status symbol.
 From the first casino which was built by Mafia crime lords to what Vegas has become today is worlds apart.
 In 1931 gambling in the state of Nevada was legalised.

 Head past Fremont Street on to North Las Vegas Boulevard where you can visit the Neon Museum referred to affectionately as the Neon Boneyard.
 Amazing both day and night see the original (and in some cases restored) signs that the casinos once displayed.